TomohiroMichida/ncp-boilerplate/README.md

 - **service** : Prisma (ORM)
 - **database** : PostgreSQL

-## 💡 Key Features
+## Features

 - **Monorepo Structure**

-  Manage multiple services (frontend, backend, service) independently while maintaining a single repository for streamlined development.
+  - Designed to manage each service (frontend / backend / service) independently within a single repository.
+    Combines the efficiency of monorepo management with the flexibility of a microservices architecture.

+- **Dependency Management with pnpm Workspaces**

+  - All service dependencies are centrally managed using pnpm workspaces.
+    This enables smoother and faster development, build, and deployment processes, providing a scalable structure.

-- **Code Quality Enforcement**
+- **Code Quality Management**

-  Includes ESLint v9, Prettier, Husky, and lint-staged.
+  - Integrated with ESLint v9, Prettier, Husky, and lint-staged to automatically trigger lint checks **before commits**.
-  Lint checks are automatically triggered **before commits** to ensure code quality before pushing to remote repositories.
+    Potential issues are detected before pushing to remote repositories, maintaining consistently high code quality.

 - **High Extensibility**

-  Backend and service are implemented with a minimal template approach, making it easy to swap them with frameworks like **Hono**, **Fastify**, or **NestJS**.
+  - Backend and service layers are built with a super minimal setup, including only the essential features.
+    Designed to allow easy replacement with frameworks like **Hono**, **Fastify**, or **NestJS** if needed.

+- **Seamless Transition to Production Environments**
+  - Designed to easily switch between development and production environments.
+    `.env` management and Docker containerization enable a smooth workflow from local development to production release.

 ## 📜 License